Le Phem Era operates on the unceded lands of the Boonwurrung and Wurundjeri peoples of the Kulin Nation.

 Developed with mentorship from Debris Facility.

-A six month long residency at the Centre for Projection Art from 22 November, 2022 to 30 April, 2023.
+A six month long residency at the Centre for Projection Art from 22 November, 2022 to 30 May, 2023.

 The program will be used to develop a forthcoming exhibition that is an unconventional hybrid of documentary, narrative and publication.
 Additionally, the opportunity will be taken to expand film and digital projects beyond the boundaries of screens and into activations in three-dimensional space, as well as exploring ways to integrate projected imagery into traditionally non-digital works.